abuaesh/CoffeeSupplyChain/README.md

 This repository containts an Ethereum DApp that demonstrates a Supply Chain flow between a Seller and Buyer.
 The user story is similar to any commonly used supply chain process.
 A Seller can add items to the inventory system stored in the blockchain.
 A Buyer can purchase such items from the inventory system.
 Additionally a Seller can mark an item as Shipped, and similarly a Buyer can mark an item as Received.

-The writeup folder contains the sequence, class, activity and state diagrams, all in UML format.
+The (writeup folder)[https://github.com/abuaesh/CoffeeSupplyChain/tree/master/UML%20and%20write-ups] contains the sequence, class, activity and state diagrams, all in UML format.
+To open the source files for these diagrams, go to (draw.io)[draw.io] and paste the link to this repository, then select the file you would like to open.

 The DApp User Interface when running should look like...